salvakantero/RedPlanetPi/Readme.txt

 - Use the save game when the game situation is appropriate, i.e. with enough lives and oxygen to finish the game.
 Remember that selecting a DISKETTE overwrites the previous game.

-- To place the explosives in their final location and to use the detonator, press the ACTION key (below), otherwise nothing will happen.
+- To place the explosives in their final location and use the detonator, press the ACTION key (below), otherwise nothing will happen.

 ===================================